wizenheimer/tinkerbird/README.md

 One significant challenge facing large language models (LLMs) is their tendency to generate syntactically correct but factually inaccurate responses, a phenomenon known as hallucination.
-To address this issue, vector databases provide LLMs with relevant context to structure it's response.
+To address this issue, vector databases provide LLMs with relevant context to structure its response.
 This not only improves the accuracy of LLM responses but also minimizes computational costs incurred by irrelevant tokens.
 Additionally, vector databases ensure that LLMs are anchored to the required context.